zamalali/langchain-code/README.md

 See the "Commands" section below for more details.

-## In-Chat Commands
+## Slash Commands

-During a chat session, you can use the following forward-slash commands:
+You can use the following slash commands during a chat session:

 *   `/clear`: Clears the chat history.
 *   `/select`: Returns to the interactive launcher.
 *   `/exit` or `/quit`: Ends the chat session.
 *   `/help`: Displays a help message.
 *   `/memory` or `/stats`: Shows memory and statistics about the current session (deep mode only).
+*   `/env`: Allows you to create an environment if one doesn't exist.

-## Configuration
+## Configuration & Files

 LangCode uses a few key files for configuration: